-To illustrate how Smith's theory can inform us about the process of how some actions become socially appropriate while others become inappropriate, we first present his theory of moral judgement.
-We then apply it to a dictator game experiment conducted with a representative sample, varying between a Give and Take framing.
-In the Give variant, the dictator was entitled to the money and decided how much to give to the recipient.
+money and decided how much to give to the recipient.
 In the Take variant, the recipient was entitled to the money, and the dictator decided how much to take from the recipient.
 Both choice environments offered the dictator the same choice set and therefore also the same payoff set.
 We randomized half of the subjects to the commonly used Krupka and Weber (2013) norm elicitation framework in which subjects were in the role of Smithian spectators judging the propriety of the choices available to a hypothetical dictator.
 The other half of subjects were in the role of actual dictators making decisions in the two choice environments for which we had collected social appropriateness ratings.
 Our claim is that Smith offers a theory that can inform the process of how different context may elicit different norms and rules of conduct, not that these different contexts generate different rules of conduct in our experiment.

-More broadly, our paper contributes to the literature on the formation of beliefs about others and ourselves, which play a crucial role for the emergence of social norms (see review by Bursztyn & Yang, 2021t the core of Smith's moral theory is the spectatorial process of moral judgement.
+More broadly, our paper contributes to the literature on the formation of beliefs about others and ourselves, which play a crucial role for the emergence of social norms (see review by Bursztyn et al., 2021).
+An element that is at the core of Smith's moral theory is the spectatorial process of moral judgement.
 We judge others, and we are aware that others judge us.
 In the imagination, we make constant efforts to adjust our sentiments, as spectators, to those of the people "principally concerned", both actors and those acted upon.
 As people principally concerned, we try to adjust our feelings to a level that spectators can go along with.
 Importantly, Smith offers reasons for why we sometimes fail to perfectly anticipate the feelings of others, something that has also been documented experimentally in the study of Bursztyn et al. (2020) whereby individuals fail to correctly perceive what constitutes appropriate behavior in certain settings.

-More specifically, our paper contributes to the conversation on how contextual changes, such as allowing dictators to take money from the recipient, affect choices in dictator games (Dreber et al., 2013; Cox et al., 2007; List, 2007; Dana et al., 2006; Bardsley, 2008; Cappelen et al., 2013; Suvoy, 2003; Eichenberger & Oberholzer-Gee, 1998; Gerlach & Jaeger, 2016).
-Essentially, how a choice problem is presented can be seen as constituting its frame (Tversky et al., 1981).
-Although many scholars hypothesize that the dictator would be relatively averse to taking, as this could be seen as violating the other's entitlement, the literature has obtained mixed results, where some studies report differences in behavior between the giving and taking frame (e.g. Krupka & Weber, 2013; List, 2007), whereas other find no differences (e.g. Dreber et al., 2013; Suvoy, 2003).
+More specifically, our paper contributes to the conversation on how contextual changes, such as allowing dictators to take money from the recipient, affect choices in dictator games (Dreber at al., 2013; Cox et al., 2007; List, 2007; Dana et al., 2006; Bardsley, 2008; Cappelen et al., 2013; Suvoy, 2003; Eichenberger & Oberholzer-Gee, 1998; Gerlach & Jaeger, 2016).
+Essentially, how a choice problem is presented can be seen as constituting its frame (Tversky and Kahneman, 1981).
+Although many scholars hypothesize that the dictator would be relatively averse to taking, as this could be seen as violating the other's entitlement, the literature has obtained mixed results, where some studies report differences in behavior between the giving and taking frame (e.g. List, 2007; Krupka & Weber, 2013), whereas other find no differences (e.g. Suvoy, 2003; Dreber et al., 2013).